Polar Codes with Mixed-Kernels: Mixed-Kernels by an Example

 Finally, set $B_n=B^{(N_{n})}_n$.
-Note that $T$ is a geometric random variable with probability of success $p=0.5$.
-Furthermore, given the value of $T$ the sequence of $B_n$ is of independent samples (although the distribution is not identical for all samples).
-Note also, that the pairs of numbers in the sequence of $B_n$ indicate channels having inputs of two glued bits.
+Note that $T$ is a geometric random variable with probability of success $p=1/2$.
+Furthermore, given the value of $T$, the sequence of $B_n$ is of independent samples (although the distribution is not identical for all samples).